 This piece features a quote from The Pacific Chapter of Herman Melville's Moby Dick.
-This is one of those final chapters to the showdown between Ahab and the white whale.
+This is one of those final chapters of the showdown between Ahab and the white whale.
 Ishmael is trying to find the serenity that most seamen find in the waters of The Pacific, but the turbulence of Ahab's soul is stirring.

 We select strong, meaningful quotes for all the Book Plates, you will find yourself reading them over and over.
-The entire collection of quote consists of nine.
+The entire collection of quotes consists of nine.
 Such a great piece of literature to bring into your decor.
 It is the perfect fit obviously for nautical decor, but also for the literature lover.